Fatihade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. If the path be beautiful, let us not ask where it leads
      - Create a script that counts the number of directories in the PATH.

-4. Global variable
+4. Global variables
      - create a script that lists environment variables.

-5. Local variable
+5. Local variables
-     - Create a script that lists all local variables and environment variables, and function
+     - Create a script that lists all local variables and environment variables, and functions

+6. Local variable
+      -Create a script that creates a new local variable.

+        - Name: BEST

+        - Value: School

+7. Global variable
+      - Create a script that creates a new global variable.

+        - Name: BEST

+        - Value: School

+8. Every addition to true knowledge is an addition to human power
+      - Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.